Canine hyperadrenocorticism (HAC), or Cushing’s disease, is one of the most commonly diagnosed endocrinopathies in the dog.

 Pre-Vetoryl Cortisol (PVC) is an improved monitoring method for dogs being treated for Cushing’s disease.
 The method has been introduced following recent studies that showed a lack of correlation between ACTH stimulation test results and the clinical status of dogs treated with Vetoryl.2,3

-Log-in to learn more.
+Log-in to learn more about PVC.
 Professor Ian Ramsey BVSc Phd DSAM FHEA FRCVS DipECVIM-CA of the Small Animal Hospital at the University of Glasgow presents a series of videos introducing PVC, discussing the supporting evidence and why you should consider PVC, and describing how to perform and interpret the test .
 Download the PVC treatment and monitoring flowchart or the Quality of Life Questionnaire.

 If you are an owner and your dog has been diagnosed with Cushing’s disease please view our owner website.